OxfordRSE/gutenberg/docs/deployment.md

 This can be done by setting the `DATABASE_URL` environment variable to the connection string for your database.

 The Oxford deployment uses a PostgreSQL database hosted on Fly.io, but you can use any database that supports the prisma ORM.
 If you are deploying to docker it is recommended to use a dockerised database on the same virtual network.
 As such, your docker network will consist of the application container, the database container and the reverse proxy container.

-TODO: write a compose file for application, database, reverse proxy and qdrant.

 ## Enabling Search